 or $0$, depending on $i,j$ (and that there is some choice of $i,j$ which gives $e_{f(u), f(v)}$).
 Hence

 and so $\overrightarrow{S_G} \subseteq S_H$ if and only if $f$ is a homomorphism.

 Thus $V^*(a\otimes 1)V = \theta(a)$ for each $a$, and as the dilation has the correct form, it follows that

-A calculation shows that then $\overleftarrow{S_H}$ is the linear span of ``blocks'' of the form $\sum \{ e_{u,v} : f(u)=x, f(v)=y \}$ as $x,y$ vary.
+A calculation shows that then $\overleftarrow{S_H}$ is the linear span of ``blocks'' of the form $\sum \{ e_{u,v} : f(u)=x, f(v)=y \}$ as $(x,y)\in E(H)$ vary.
 This indeed corresponds to a ``pullback'' of $H$ along $f$ to a graph on $G$, where we expand each edge in $H$ to a clique in $G$. \end{remark}

 Stahkle shows further in \cite{stahlke} that given any CP morphism $C(V(H))\rightarrow C(V(G))$, there is some graph theoretic homomorphism $G\rightarrow H$.
 However, this construction is not a bijection, but rather an existence result (which motivates Weaver to use the new terminology of ``CP morphism'').
 Nevertheless, for many graph theory questions, we are merely interested in the \emph{existence} of any homomorphism between two graphs, and for this, the notion of a CP morphism exactly extends this to quantum graphs (which is indeed Stahkle's motivation).
 This notion of homomorphism is recast into the theory of \emph{non-local games} in \cite[Section~10.2]{tt}, see also \cite[Section~5]{bhtt}.

 \cite{dsw} (see Section~II) and \cite{stahlke} (see after Proposition~9) give tentative definitions for what subgraphs or induced subgraphs should be.
 Gromada in \cite[Section~2.2]{grom} looks at two notions of a ``quantum subgraph'', which are defined using the formalism of projections $e\in B\otimes B^\op$.
 Firstly, $e_1$ is a \emph{subgraph made by removing edges} of $e_2$ if $e_1 \leq e_2$, which is clearly equivalent to containment of the related operator bimodules.
 When we have $q:B_1\rightarrow B_2$ a surjective $*$-homomorphism, then $e_q$ the \emph{induced subgraph} of $e$ along $q$ is given by $e_q = (q\otimes q)(e)$.
 It seems tricky to give a simple description of the associated operator bimodules.
 Finally, \cite[Section~2.4]{grom} looks at more general notions of ``quotient'', which requires the consideration of a more general object, a \emph{weighted quantum graph}.